Mauritius: Chagos Archipelago territorial dispute

-Mauritius has long sought sovereignty over the Chagos Archipelago, located 1287 km to the north-east.
+Mauritius has long sought sovereignty over the Chagos Archipelago, located 695 nmi to the north-east.
 Chagos was administratively part of Mauritius from the 18th century when the French first settled the islands.
 All of the islands forming part of the French colonial territory of Isle de France (as Mauritius was then known) were ceded to the British in 1810 under the Act of Capitulation signed between the two powers.

 In 1965, three years before the independence of Mauritius, the United Kingdom split the Chagos Archipelago away from Mauritius, and the islands of Aldabra, Farquhar, and Desroches from the Seychelles, to form the British Indian Ocean Territory.
 The islands were formally established as an overseas territory of the United Kingdom on 8 November 1965.

-During UK-US discussions on the Indian Ocean in November 1975, the United Kingdom expressed its intention to return the islands of Aldabra, Farquhar, and Desroches to Seychelles to facilitate its peaceful transition to independence by June 1976.
+In November 1975, during UK-US discussions on the Indian Ocean, the United Kingdom expressed its intention to return the islands of Aldabra, Farquhar, and Desroches to Seychelles to facilitate its peaceful transition to independence by June 1976.
 Both the UK and the United States acknowledged that these islands could not be used for defense purposes, as they were populated, and forcibly removing inhabitants, as had occurred in the Chagos Archipelago, would be politically unfeasible.
 On 18 March 1976, the UK and Seychelles signed an agreement to transfer the islands, which officially returned to Seychelles on its Independence Day, 29 June 1976.
 The BIOT now comprises the Chagos Archipelago only.
 The UK leased the main island of the archipelago, Diego Garcia, to the United States under a 50-year lease to establish a military base.

 In 2016, Britain extended the lease to the US till 2036.
 Mauritius has repeatedly asserted that the separation of its territories is a violation of United Nations resolutions banning the dismemberment of colonial territories before independence and claims that the Chagos Archipelago, including Diego Garcia, forms an integral part of the territory of Mauritius under both Mauritian law and international law.
 Between 1968 and 1973, British officials forcibly expelled over 1,000 Chagossians to Mauritius and the Seychelles.
 As part of the deportation, British officials have been accused of ordering the island's dog population of 1,000 to be gassed.
 At the United Nations and in statements to its Parliament, the UK stated that there was no "permanent population" in the Chagos Archipelago and described the population as "contract labourers" who were relocated.
 Since 1971, only the atoll of Diego Garcia is inhabited, home to some 3,000 UK and US military and civilian contracted personnel.
 Chagossians have since engaged in activism to return to the archipelago, claiming that their forced expulsion and dispossession were illegal.

 Mauritius considers the territorial sea of the Chagos Archipelago and Tromelin island as part of its exclusive economic zone.